A nanophotonic laser on a graph: Results

 \subsection{Random lasing in a nanophotonic network}

-Our nanophotonic networks consist of subwavelength waveguides (\emph{links}) connected together at their crossing (\emph{nodes}), as shown in Fig.~\ref{fig:figure1}a.
+Our nanophotonic networks consist of subwavelength waveguides (links) connected together at their crossing (nodes), as shown in Fig. 1a.
 They are fabricated by electrospinning single-mode polymer nanofibres (diameters in the range 200--500~nm) doped with a laser dye (see Methods).
-Each structure is a planar disordered network with a partial mesh topology with \emph{degree} $D$ in the range 4 to 6 (average degree is $4.4$), average link length $\langle l_e\rangle=26.5~\mu$m, and around 200 nodes, as shown in Fig.~\ref{fig:figure1}c-d.
-The network topology is similar to that formed by overlapping randomly orientated needles, as in the Buffon's needle experiment~\cite{Buffons}, however our network is more connected as the nanofibres are joint together at the nodes (see Methods).
-Each subwavelength nanofibre guides light with a propagation length larger than $100~\mu$m, as measured previously~\cite{Gaio2016}, and the gain length $\ell_g$ is estimated to be $10~\mu\text{m}$.

-The photonic network is very efficient to reach room-temperature lasing when excited with a single 500~ps green laser pulse ($\lambda=532$~nm), which illuminates a spot of diameter $\sim160~\mu$m in the network plane.
-Optical images of fluorescence and lasing are shown in Fig~\ref{fig:figure1}a-b.
-Under low excitation intensity ($P=20$~nJ) the outcoupled fluorescence from the fibres is recorded (Fig.~\ref{fig:figure1}a) and its pattern follows the network shape.
+Each structure is a planar disordered network with a partial mesh topology, where all nodes connect directly and non-hierarchically to their nearest neighbour.
+The network has degree $D$, defined as the number of connections of each node but excluding the ones on the periphery, in the range 4 to 6 (average degree is $4.4$), average link length $\langle l_e\rangle=26.5~ \upmu$m, as measured previously~\cite{Gaio2016}, and the gain length $\ell_g$ is estimated to be $10~ \upmu$m in the network plane.
+Optical images of fluorescence and lasing are shown in Fig. 1a-b.
+Under low excitation intensity ($P=20$~nJ) the outcoupled fluorescence from the fibres is recorded (Fig. 1a) and its pattern follows the network shape.
 Note that spontaneous emission couples to the fundamental waveguide mode in these subwavelength fibres with an efficiency as high as 30--50\%~\cite{Gaio2016}.
-When the illumination intensity is increased, particularly above the lasing threshold, bright spots corresponding to the network nodes are observed (Fig.~\ref{fig:figure1}b, $P=2000$~nJ).
+When the illumination intensity is increased, particularly above the lasing threshold, bright spots corresponding to the network nodes are observed (Fig. 1b, $P=2000$~nJ).
 This is because stimulated emission populates the guided modes, which are outcoupled at the nodes due to out-of-plane scattering.